 You've embraced being entertaining to help the cause.

 Well, it's redundant to say I'm entertaining, because I've chosen to make movies.
 You know, I'm not going back to the seminary to give sermons.
 I'm not running for office.
-I'm not organising a political organisation to give speeches and rallies.
-I've chosen to be a filmmaker...
-By the very nature of that, I've chosen entertainment to, you know, put forth my message, which means first and foremost I need to focus on making a good film, not on having good politics.
+I'm not organizing a political organization to give speeches and rallies.
+I've chosen to be a filmmaker… By the very nature of that, I've chosen entertainment to, you know, put forth my message, which means first and foremost I need to focus on making a good film, not on having good politics.
 I think my politics are OK, but if I make a lousy film, I've done my politics a huge disservice.

 Follow Astra on Twitter.